XpressAI/xircuits.io/docs/xpipes-components/getting-started-with-xpipes-components.md

         self.input_str = InArg.empty()
         self.output_int = OutArg.empty()
 ```

+And you're done!
+The component should be correctly rendered and automatically usable in the Xpipes canvas.

+### Things You Might Want to Know

 - Xpipes performs type checking when linking parameters.
 In this example, if the user attempts to link a parameter that is not a string to the input_str port, it will throw a tooltip error.
 - If you would like to view a specific parameter using the Xpipes debugger, we recommend adding it as an InArg or an OutArg.
-- We encourage users to have library imports inside execute() instead of at the header for one-time use cases.
+- We encourage users to have library imports inside execute() instead of at the header for one-time use cases to avoid cluttering your namespace.